 How will you give away your mind in the organizations and communities you serve?
 I'm sure you have your own examples of how someone in your college or workplace or neighborhood has multiplied his or her mind by giving it away.
-These days I'm especially struck by the ways in which Augsburg staff member Brian Noy and his many colleagues who run our Campus Kitchen program are illustrating this generosity of mind and spirit.
+These days I continue to be struck by the ways in which Augsburg staff member Brian Noy and his many student colleagues (many of you!) who run our Campus Kitchen program are illustrating this generosity of mind and spirit.
 Campus Kitchen's core work is led by students who collect leftover foodstuffs from our cafeteria and area restaurants, prepare and then deliver more than 3,000 meals a month to our neighbors in Phillips and Cedar-Riverside.
 It is good and important work.
 What I have seen in the past couple of years, though, is that Brian and his colleagues have not been content simply to stay the course.
 They have focused our attention on the important role that food plays in our lives - as sustenance for our bodies, as fellowship for our community, as politics and economics in our neighborhood and world.
 They have multiplied their minds by giving them away to all of us.
-And the results are staggering - community gardens on the edge of campus that bring together neighbors and students and children; a Farmer's Market on campus each week and relationships with organic farmers from across the region; composting of leftover everything in the cafeteria; and so much more - yes lives in a no world, food and justice in a world where too many people go hungry.
+And the results are staggering - community gardens on the edge of campus that bring together neighbors and students and children; a Farmer's Market on campus each week and relationships with organic farmers from across the region; composting of leftover everything in the cafeteria; and now (in partnership with many faculty and students) a food pantry here at the back of this chapel to meet the needs of our own community members whose hunger may be invisible to us - yes lives in a no world, food and justice in a world where too many people go hungry.

-Here are the labors of love that say yes, that show how an Augsburg education equips us for the work of civic friendship, the work of justice and compassion, the work of communitybuilding, the work of global citizenship.
+Here are the labors of love that say yes, that show how the liberal arts equips us for the work of civic friendship, the work of justice and compassion, the work of community-building, the work of global citizenship.

-Finally, we are called to a way of life, a set of values, and a democratic social ethic
+Finally, yes is a way of life, a set of values, and a democratic social ethic